A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Numerical approximation

-In this paper, we propose to adapt our approach proposed in \cite{bretin2020approximation} for the multiphase context.
-The novelty is to split the treatment of the Lagrange multiplier via the splitting of the metric such as \MCH \ and \NMNCH \ can be solved in a decoupled way.
-This means that we only need to solve L biphasic Cahn-Hilliard equations at each iteration, as in \cite{LEE20121009}. \\
+In this paper, we extend to multiphase the approach we proposed in~\cite{bretin2020approximation}.
+The novelty is to split the treatment of the Lagrange multiplier via the splitting of the metric so that \MCH ~and \NMNCH ~can be solved in a decoupled way.
+This means that we only need to solve L biphasic Cahn--Hilliard equations at each iteration, as in~\cite{LEE20121009}. \\

-In this section, we first recall the schemes we have introduced in \cite{bretin2020approximation} when only two phases (i.e. one single function $u$) are considered for both models \MCH \ and \NMNCH.
-We then extend to the multiphase case by using a semi-implicit treatment of the Lagrange multiplier which is explicitly given in Fourier space.
+In the following, we first recall the schemes we have introduced in \cite{bretin2020approximation} when only two phases (i.e. one single function $u$) are considered for both \MCH ~and \NMNCH ~models.
+Then we extend to the multiphase case by using a semi-implicit treatment of the Lagrange multiplier which is explicitly given in Fourier space.
 For each model, a {\bf Matlab} script is provided to give an example of implementation.
-Secondly, we propose a numerical comparison of phase field models in space dimension 2.
-In addition, some illustrations are provided to show the influence of mobilities and surface tensions using the model \NMNCH.
-These illustrations also show that our models can handle with Cahn-Hilliard problems in c omplex domain without imposing any boundary condition or adding surface energy.
-This simply requires imposing null mobility at the appropriate interfaces.
-We then conclude this section with an application to wetting problem where we derive a simplified model using the liquid phase only.and that is equivalent in this particular context to \NMNCH.
+Next, we provide a numerical comparison of phase field models in space dimension 2.
+In addition, some illustrations are provided to show the influence of mobilities and surface tensions using the \NMNCH ~model.
+These illustrations show also that our models can handle Cahn--Hilliard problems in complex domain without imposing any boundary condition or additional surface energy, but rather by simply imposing a null mobility at the appropriate interfaces.
+Then we conclude the section with an application to the dewetting problem using a simplified model that involves the liquid phase only.and that is equivalent in this particular context to \NMNCH.